Washing your hair after a keratin treatment can be an anxiety-inducing endeavor.

 Preparing for that first hair wash after a keratin treatment is a lot simpler than you think.

-As I said, it’s all about good planning and making sure you stock up on the right products.
+As I said, it’s all about good planning and making sure you stock up on the right products, like the right shampoo for keratin-treated hair.

 You don’t want to be heading out with a greasy head hunting for that last sulfate-free keratin shampoo, only to find out that it’s out of stock!